cityuseattle/CybersecurityClub/README.md

 ## Overview

-This Jekyll-based GitHub Pages site is structured with a series of HTML and Markdown files, along with accompanying CSS for styling.
+This Jekyll-based GitHub Pages site is structured with a series of HTML and Markdown files and accompanying CSS for styling.
 The website uses Jekyll's powerful templating language, Liquid, to dynamically build the site upon each commit.

 ### Main Components

 The website consists of several main components:

-**Layouts**: These are templates that wrap around your content.
+- **Layouts**: These are templates that wrap around your content.
 They live in the `_layouts` directory.
-**Includes**: These are partials that can be included in your layouts and pages.
+- **Includes**: These are partials that can be included in your layouts and pages.
 They live in the `_includes` directory.
-**Pages**: These are the actual content of your site, and can be written in HTML or Markdown.
+- **Pages**: These are the actual content of your site, and can be written in HTML or Markdown.
 They utilize front matter to specify metadata and assign layouts.
-**Static files and assets**: These are files such as CSS stylesheets, JavaScript files, and images.
+- **Static files and assets**: These are files such as CSS stylesheets, JavaScript files, and images.
 They're typically stored in an assets directory at the root of your project.

 ### File Structure